PDF417/pdf417-android/README.md

 }
 ```

-If US Driver's License decoding was used, you can also obtain parsed fields by castind `Pdf417MobiScanData` into `USDLScanData` class, and then use its methods to obtain driver's license fields:
+If US Driver's License decoding was used, you can also obtain parsed fields by casting `Pdf417MobiScanData` into `USDLScanData` class, and then use its methods to obtain driver's license fields:

 ```java
 Pdf417MobiScanData scanData;